 The Medical Education Research and Innovation Challenge (MERIC)

 The Medical Education Research and Innovation Challenge (MERIC) aims to promote international educational scholarship and innovation by leveraging the ScholarRx platform, which serves more than 40,000 student and physician learners each year.
-The MERIC small grants program will support health sciences education investigators seeking to collaborate with the ScholarRx team to test educational innovations and address questions ranging from educational methods and pedagogy to curricular development and student assessment.
-We have allocated $250,000 for distribution in small grants over 5 years, and expect to fund approximately 5-10 projects per year with budgets up to $10,000 (but typically $2,500-$5,000 for single-institution studies) in this call.
+The MERIC small grants program will support medical education investigators seeking to collaborate with the ScholarRx team to investigate wide-ranging educational challenges.
+We have allocated $250,000 for distribution in small grants over 5 years.
+In 2017, we agreed to fund 8 projects.
+In this call, we plan to fund approximately 3-5 projects with budgets up to $10,000.

 Projects must utilize ScholarRx/USMLE-Rx products.
 We encourage student, resident, and faculty investigators, and will give preference to faculty-learner teams and projects that involve learners in research design, execution, or application.
 Principal investigators not at the doctorate level should consider submitting a letter of support from a doctorate level research sponsor.